chrisbarrett/scala-errors.el/README.md

 ## Summary

-Quickly navigate to errors in a Scala project using sbt-quickfix.
+Quickly navigate to errors in a Scala project using [sbt-quickfix][].

 ## Installing